yunchancho/oauth2-restapi-server/README.md

-social-oauth2-provider
+oauth2-restapi-server
 =============

-`social-oauth2-provider` is a prototype for logined social accounts to be authorized via OAuth2 by our backend server, so that they can access resources of our backendwith access token.
-Additionally `social-oauth2-provider` provides signup and login feature for local account which also is authorized via OAuth2 for accessing resources of backend server.
-This prototype works on [node.js](http://nodejs.org) with [passport](http://github.com/jaredhanson/passport) and [oauth2orize](http://github.com/jaredhanson/oauth2orize) as backend server and [angular.js](http://angularjs.org) frontend. `social-oauth2-provider` supports the following social accounts as default.
-Once frontend is logined using social accounts or local account, frontend recieves access token issued by node.js backend server of `social-oauth2-provider` so that it request some resources like user profile to backend server, passing the access token

- - Twitter (OAuth1.0A)
- - Facebook (OAuth2)
- - Google+ (OAuth2)
- - Yahoo!
-(OAuth2)
- - LinkedIn (OAuth2)
+`oauth2-restapi-server` consists of oauth2 provider and api provider.
+As oauth2 provider, it provides issuing, validating and destroying oauth2 based token.
+As api provider, it provides responding to RESTful API requests from its clients.
+Every RESTful APIs are requested with access token issued by this oauth2 provider. `oauth2-restapi-server` provides its client as 1st party app with signup and login features using social accounts, so that the client can access resources of this api provider with an access token issued by this oauth2 provider.
+Additionally `oauth2-restapi-server` provides also signup and login features for local account.
+So 1st party app can access some resources using access token like case of social accounts. `oauth2-restapi-server` works on [node.js](http://nodejs.org) with [passport](http://github.com/jaredhanson/passport) and [oauth2orize](http://github.com/jaredhanson/oauth2orize).
+This repository also provides 1st party app(frontend) based on [angular.js](http://angularjs.org).
+You would understand `oauth2-restapi-server` using this 1st party app. `oauth2-restapi-server` supports for an user to signup using the following social accounts.
+Once a client gets an access token using social accounts or local account, so that it can call REST apis with the access token to access some resources like user profile.

- - GitHub (OAuth2)
+ - Twitter (OAuth1.0A), Facebook (OAuth2), Google+ (OAuth2), Yahoo!
+(OAuth2), LinkedIn (OAuth2), GitHub (OAuth2)

-`social-oauth2-provider` provides the followings
+`oauth2-restapi-server` provides the followings
- - **node.js backend** (server) for oauth2 based authentication and authorization and REST API
   - Access token for 1st party app and 3rd party apps
-    1st party app (default frontend of `social-oauth2-provider`) doesn't need to exchange specific code with its backend server to get access token, because it can recieve user credentials from its users.
+    1st party app (default frontend of `oauth2-restapi-server`) doesn't need to exchange specific code with its backend server to get access token, because it can recieve user credentials from its users.
 So access token for 1st party app is issued using Resource Owner Password Credentials Grant
-    And to let 3rd party apps use some REST API of our `social-oauth2-provider`, you should provide specific way to 3rd party developers to register their apps for that.
+    And to let 3rd party apps use some REST API of our `oauth2-restapi-server`, you should provide specific way to 3rd party developers to register their apps for that.
     Generally, API providers use their website for registeration of 3rd party app.
-    Backend server of `social-oauth2-provider` simply registers one default app per each grant type, as well as 'resource owner password' for 1st party app.
+    Backend server of `oauth2-restapi-server` simply registers one default app per each grant type, as well as 'resource owner password' for 1st party app.
     You can test some flow of oauth2 specification using that apps
-    - '[Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#page-37)' for 1st party app (`social-oauth2-provider` frontend)
+    - '[Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#page-37)' for 1st party app (`oauth2-restapi-server` frontend)
     - '[Authorization Code Grant](http://tools.ietf.org/html/rfc6749#page-24)' for 3rd party app
     - '[Implicit Grant](http://tools.ietf.org/html/rfc6749#page-31)' for 3rd party app
     - '[Client Credentials Grant](http://tools.ietf.org/html/rfc6749#page-40)' for 3rd party app
   - REST API to get access token from backend server
-    - /auth/authorize
+    - /oauth2/authorize
-    - /auth/authorize/decision
+    - /oauth2/authorize/decision
-    - /auth/authorize/callback (Just for test of authorization code grant and implicit grant)
+    - /oauth2/authorize/callback (Just for test of authorization code grant and implicit grant)
-    - /auth/token
+    - /oauth2/token
   - REST API to get resource. frontends surely should pass access token in request header(`Authorization: Bearer <access_token>`).
-    - /api/profile/:id (`:id` means identifier of registered user of `social-oauth2-provider`, not user's email)
+    - /api/profile/:id (`:id` means identifier of registered user of `oauth2-restapi-server`, not user's email)
   - TLS(HTTPS) based communication
     - every data from frontends are passed securly using https protocol.
     - even if http url is requested to backend server, the request is redirected as https url. http://<server_domain>/auth/login --> https://<server_domain>/auth/login
-    - `social-oauth2-provider` uses self signed certificates for TLS.
+    - `oauth2-restapi-server` uses self signed certificates for TLS.
 But you can replace them to ones isseud by public CA.
   - (TODO) Access Control based on `scope` of OAuth2
     - if node.js backend uses `scope` on validation of requests with access token by frontends, it can provide access control mechanism for protecting its resource from improper request.
-      Currently, backend server of `social-oauth2-provider` permits all resources if the request includes valid access token.
+      Currently, backend server of `oauth2-restapi-server` permits all resources if the request includes valid access token.

+1st party app as frontend provides the followings
- - **angular.js frontend** (1st party app) for rendering views dynamically and interacting with users
+  - views rendering dynamically and interacting with users
   - Single page web app.
 That is, all pages are aren't refreshed because angluar.js get them using ajax
   - Interaction with users using login/signup/profile views for social accounts and local account
   - Page routing using `$route` angular.js service